sooryu22/documentcloud-bad-redactions-addon/README.md

-# DocumentCloud Add-On — Identify Bad Redactions
+# DocumentCloud Add-On — Identify/Redact Bad Redactions

 This DocumentCloud Add-On allows you to select multiple documents or projects, creating annotations where bad redactions exist, and returning a csv file contraining the document_id's, page numbers, bounding boxes and the text.
+There’s an option to redact bad redactions and delete any existing bad redaction annotations.

 ## Files